 Want more tips like this?
 Check out WholeSyllabus.com — packed with guides for smart, flexible learners.

-Nawab, an educator with a decade of K-12 teaching, holds an English honors graduate degree and a diploma in elementary education.
+Nawab, an educator teaching K-12 since 2010, holds an English honors graduate degree and a diploma in elementary education.
 He has also been blogging for five years, sharing insights for educators and parents.